lanl-aea/waves/docs/tutorial_11_regression_testing.rst

       :language: Python
       :diff: tutorials_tutorial_09_post_processing

-To see the full power of the new project-wide ``datacheck`` alias, go back through the previous tutorials and add each simulation specific datacheck task to the new alias.
+To get approximate the time savings of the new project-wide ``datacheck`` alias for a larger modsim project, go back through the previous tutorials and add each simulation specific datacheck task to the new alias.

 **********
 SConstruct